Stock events for Zillow Group, Inc. (ZG)

 Ownership

-Institutional investors hold a substantial majority of Zillow Group's shares.
-Major institutional owners include Caledonia (Private) Investments Pty Ltd, Vanguard Group Inc, Fmr Llc, BlackRock, Inc., Norges Bank, Independent Franchise Partners LLP, Geode Capital Management, Llc, Tiger Global Management Llc and UBS Group AG.
-Key individual shareholders include co-founders Rich Barton and Lloyd Frink, who maintain significant influence through their holdings of Class B common stock.
-Jay C. Hoag is noted as the largest individual Zillow shareholder, owning 3.65% of the company.
+The ownership of Zillow Group is a mix of institutional investors, retail investors, and company insiders.
+Institutional investors hold a substantial stake, with approximately 24.43% of ZG owned by institutions.
+As of May 6, 2026, Zillow Group (US:ZG) had 299 institutional owners and shareholders holding a total of 42,034,364 shares.
+Major institutional owners include Caledonia (Private) Investments Pty Ltd, Vanguard Group Inc, Fmr Llc, BlackRock, Inc., Norges Bank, Independent Franchise Partners LLP, Geode Capital Management, Llc, Tiger Global Management Llc, UBS Group AG, and Picton Mahoney Asset Management.
+Individual insiders also maintain significant holdings, with approximately 37.20% of Class A shares held by insiders.
+Co-founders Rich Barton and Lloyd Frink are key individual shareholders, holding all Class B common stock, which carries ten votes per share, giving them significant influence.
+Jay C. Hoag is noted as the largest individual Zillow shareholder, owning 8.76 million shares, representing 3.65% of the company.

 Ask Our Expert AI Analyst